saeed-developer/query-searchbox/README.md

 Query-searchbox is highly flexible and customizable, offering numerous props and methods to control the query and customize the style

-How this package works Works?
+How this package works ?

-This package detects the user's step based on the inputValue and displays the corresponding value in the menu based on the detected step. steps are:
+This package detects the user step based on the inputValue and displays the corresponding items in the menu. steps are:

 1- filters   2- filterTypes   3- filterValues   4- operators